GilbertCollado/my-website/README.md

 ---

 Thank you for visiting and exploring Dominican cuisine! 🌟 🔒 This is a private educational project.
-Only people with the link can view the site — it is not listed or indexed by search engines.
+Only people with the link can view the site, it is not listed or indexed by search engines.